‘The Wizard of Oz’: Dark Secrets Behind the Making of the Hollywood Classic

 The Wizard of Oz didn’t get a proper sequel until Disney took on the project with Return to Oz in 1985.

-11. No, a munchkin did not commit suicide on set
+11. No, a Munchkin did not die by suicide on set

-Ever hear the one about a munchkin hanging himself during the filming, which viewers can see if they look close enough?
-Turns out that rumor is false.
+Have you heard the story about a Munchkin hanging himself in one scene, which viewers can see if they look closely?
+Well, that rumor is false.

 According to Snopes, the scene in question happens after Dorothy and Scarecrow attempt to pick apples and encounter the Tin Man.
-The trio heads down the yellow brick road and a dark shadow in the distance is said to resemble a person hanging.
+The trio heads down the Yellow Brick Road, and a dark shadow in the distance supposedly resembles a person hanging.
 But it wasn’t a suicide caught on film — it was a bird.

-To make the movie set appear more representative of an outdoor setting, the studio brought in live birds to wander around that set.
-That shadowy thing is actually a bird spreading its wings, not a munchkin ending his life.
+To make the movie set appear more representative of an outdoor setting, the studio brought in live birds to wander around the set.
+The shadowy figure is actually a bird spreading its wings, not a Munchkin ending his life.

 12. A set designer took home the famous ruby slippers — for free

-13. Shirley Temple almost played the role of Dorothy
+13. Shirley Temple almost played Dorothy in ‘The Wizard of Oz’

-While some sources claim that MGM wanted Shirley Temple to play Dorothy, the truth is that the studio always had Judy Garland as their top choice.
-With Temple’s proven success rate, they did consider her, but ultimately chose Garland thanks to her vocal range and obvious talent.
+Some sources claim MGM wanted Shirley Temple to play Dorothy, but the truth is that the studio always had Judy Garland as their top choice.
+They considered Temple because of her proven success but ultimately chose Garland thanks to her vocal range and obvious talent.